-- Disinfect seed flats and trays in a bucket of a water and bleach mix for 15-20 min.
+- Disinfect seed flats and trays in a bucket (or plastic bin) of a water and bleach mix for 15-20 min.
 I recommend using a solution of 1 part bleach to 9 parts water.

-- Rinse and let them air dry, now they are ready to use for starting seeds.
+- Give them a quick rinse and let them air dry, now they are ready to use for starting seeds.

 Ok, ok – I know what you’re thinking.
 Yes, it will take you a little extra time to disinfect your seed flats and trays, but the effort is well worth it to ensure your seedlings have a healthy start.
 Trust me, it’s not worth the risk to try to save yourself a little extra time.